PYART0/PyART-demo/README.md

 ## Description

-PyART is a real-time API recommendation tool for Python, it includes two main functions:
+PyART is a real-time API recommendation tool for Python, which includes two main functions:
-* data-flow analysis for (incomplete) Python code context,
+* data-flow analysis for (incomplete or complete) Python code context,
 * real-time API recommendation.